Athletic Booster Club of Dexter (ABCD) By-Laws

 Article VI – General & Team Fundraising

 Section 6.1.
 Fundraising Activities.
-Funds raised by the ABCD will be used solely for tax-exempt purpose of the organization as outlined in Section 1.2 outlined above.
-No part of the net earnings of the organization shall inure to the benefit of or be distributed to any officer, director or other individual having a personal or private interest in the organization.
-Compensation for services actually rendered and reimbursement for expenses actually incurred in attending to the affairs of the ABCD shall be limited to reasonable amounts.
+Funds raised by the ABCD will be used solely for tax-exempt purposes of the organization as outlined in Section 1.2.
+No part of the net earnings of the organization shall insure to the benefit of or be distributed to any officer, director or other individual having a personal or private interest in the organization.
 No substantial amount of the activities of the organization shall be the carrying on of propaganda, or otherwise attempting to influence legislation and this organization shall not intervene in any political campaign on behalf of or in opposition to any candidate for public office.

-(a) All teams receiving benefit from the ABCD will participate in ABCD fundraising and approved activities.
+(a) All teams receiving benefits from the ABCD will participate in ABCD fundraising and approved activities.
+Participation in ABCD includes attending at least half of the monthly meetings by a team representative and participating in ABCD fundraising activities.

 Article VII: Meetings

-Section 7.1: Annual Meeting.
-The Annual Meeting of the ABCD shall be held on the third Wednesday of May (or the next business day available in the event of emergency or National Holiday) at the regular meeting time (7:00 pm) in a location to be announced for the primary purpose of electing the Officers.
-The Annual Report of the ABCD will be distributed electronically in July after the fiscal year has closed (June 30.
+Section 7.1: The Election Meeting.
+The Election Meeting of the ABCD shall be held on the third Wednesday of May (or the next business day available in the event of emergency or National Holiday) at the regular meeting time (7:00 pm) in a location to be announced for the primary purpose of electing the Officers.

 Article VIII: Vacancies

 Section D: Removal.
-In the rare and unlikely even that removal of a member of the Board of Representatives or an Officer of the ABCD becomes necessary, a special meeting may be called after consulting with the member in question.
-The involuntary removal of a Board Member shall require a simple majority of all voting Representatives, present in person or by proxy.
+In the rare and unlikely event that removal of a member of the Board of Representatives or an Officer of the ABCD becomes necessary, a special meeting may be called after consulting with the member in question.
+The involuntary removal of a Board of Representative or an Officer shall require a simple majority of all voting Representatives, present in person.
 A roll call vote or written secret ballot is required, as selected by the President or his/her designee, or by majority vote if a motion and second is made which differs from the President’s selection.

 Article IX: Amendments